RuoxiQin/ObjectRecognition/README.md

 We build a detector which takes two images, the object and the scene, and spit out a number between 0 and 1, indicating whether the object exists in the scene.
-In our implementation, the output are 2 numbers summing up to be 1.
+In our implementation, the output are 2 numbers summing up to 1.
 So the first number can be interpreted as the probability of object in the scene.